- Morganite vs Moissanite Ring: What’s Better? - May 25, 2023

 - Most engagement rings range from around four hundred to four thousand dollars, meaning that they are on average well below the average price point of diamond engagement rings, and generally seem to be reasonably priced.

-Wedding rings are available in classic, eternity, anniversary, and men’s bands, as well as bridal sets.
-Stone shapes on bands include round, pear, step cut baguette, cushion, and emerald, depending on which collection; there are also plain, solid metal bands.
+Wedding rings are available in classic moissanite style, eternity, anniversary, and men’s bands, as well as bridal sets.
+Stone shapes on various wedding band selections include round, pear, step cut baguette, cushion, and emerald, depending on which collection; there are also plain, solid metal wedding band options.
 Most fall in the range of just under one hundred and fifty dollars through several thousand.

-As is the case with engagement rings, you can also sort by cut.
+As is the case with engagement rings, you can also sort by wedding ring cut.
 Available cuts, depending on the collection, include brilliant, step and rose.
 Shapes include cushion, square, and step baguette.

-Fine jewelry includes fashion rings, earrings, necklaces, and bracelets.
-There is also a section for jewelry you can customize.
+Fine jewelry includes fashion rings, earrings, necklaces, and bracelets for everyday wear.
+There is also a section for jewelry you can customize via Charles & Colvard jeweler.

 - Fashion rings are available in nearly every shape you can imagine, including round, cushion, oval, radiant, emerald, pear, marquise, princess, square, heart, trillion, and step-cut baguette.
 You’ll get the same generous options for cut as you do with engagement rings, as well as your choice of metals.
 Rings range from around one hundred to forty five hundred dollars, with also some more modern and minimalist bands.